arkworks-rs/snark/README.md

     <a href="https://deps.rs/repo/github/arkworks-rs/algebra"><img src="https://deps.rs/repo/github/arkworks-rs/algebra/status.svg"></a>
 </p>

-The arkworks ecosystem consists of Rust libraries for designing and working with __zero knowledge succinct non-interactive arguments (zkSNARKs)__.
-This repository contains efficient libraries that describe interfaces for zkSNARKs, as well as interfaces for programming them.
+The **arkworks** ecosystem consists of Rust libraries for designing and working with **zero-knowledge succinct non-interactive arguments (zkSNARKs)**.
+This repository provides efficient, modular traits for zkSNARKs and **NP relations**, forming the foundation for building and verifying zero-knowledge proofs.

-This library is released under the MIT License and the Apache v2 License (see [License](#license)).
+This library is released under the **MIT License** and the **Apache v2 License** (see [License](#license)).

-**WARNING:** This is an academic proof-of-concept prototype, and in particular has not received careful code review.
-This implementation is NOT ready for production use.
+> 🚨 **WARNING**: This is an **academic proof-of-concept** and has **not been audited** for security.
+Do **not** use it in production environments that handle sensitive data.

+---

-## Directory structure
+## Directory Structure
 This repository contains two Rust crates:

-* [`ark-snark`](snark): Provides generic traits for zkSNARKs
+- **`ark-snark`** – Defines **generic traits** for zkSNARKs.
-* [`ark-relations`](relations): Provides generic traits for NP relations used in programming zkSNARKs, such as R1CS
+- **`ark-relations`** – Provides **NP relation traits** used in programming zkSNARKs, such as **R1CS**.

+---
 ## Overview

 This repository provides the core infrastructure for using the succinct argument systems that arkworks provides.
-Users who want to produce arguments about various problems of interest will first reduce those problems to an NP relation, various examples of which are defined in the `ark-relations` crate.
+Users who want to generate proofs for different computational problems must first reduce them to an NP relation.
+Examples of such relations are provided in the `ark-relations` crate.
 Then a SNARK system defined over that relation is used to produce a succinct argument.
-The `ark-snark` crate defines a `SNARK` trait that encapsulates the general functionality, as well as specific traits for various types of SNARK (those with transparent and universal setup, for instance).
-Different repositories within the arkworks ecosystem implement this trait for various specific SNARK constructions, such as [Groth16](https://github.com/arkworks-rs/groth16), [GM17](https://github.com/arkworks-rs/gm17), and [Marlin](https://github.com/arkworks-rs/marlin).
+The `ark-snark` crate defines a `zkSNARK` trait that encapsulates the general functionality, as well as specific traits for various types of SNARK (those with transparent and universal setup, for instance).
+Other repositories in the arkworks ecosystem implement this trait for specific SNARK constructions, such as [Groth16](https://github.com/arkworks-rs/groth16), [GM17](https://github.com/arkworks-rs/gm17), and [Marlin](https://github.com/arkworks-rs/marlin).

 ## Build guide